 Weighbridge Truck Scales

-An option that is equally permanent to the full length truck scale, while offering additional methods by which to take more complex measurements, is the weighbridge truck scale.
+An option that is equally permanent to the full-length truck scale, while offering additional methods by which to take more complex measurements, is the weighbridge truck scale.
 While they are available in multiple sizes and shapes, as well as in fully customized options, this is the most commonly used scale in aggregate industries that will provide the greatest ability to measure the largest amounts of the widest variety of materials in a range of configurations.
 They can be used to measure trucks, and have the advantage of offering an extremely quick throughput.
 This option allows for the installation of a permanent scale that is truly customized to the needs of a specific site’s operations.

 Maintenance is the Key to Efficiency

-Whichever scale you choose, it’s vital that regular maintenance and correct calibration is included in the scale’s use.
+Whichever scale you choose, it’s vital that regular maintenance and correct calibration are included in the scale’s use.
 Measurements are only as good as their accuracy, and while all of the scales, when used properly, offer a good deal of accuracy, proper maintenance is an integral part of proper use.
 Finally, remember that an ounce of prevention is worth a ton of aggregate haulage.
 Be sure to purchase proper installation with your scale.
-For the more permanent installations, such as weighbridge and full length truck scales, this often means a concrete foundation, ideally one that is built by a professional who fully understands all aspects of industrial scales.
+For the more permanent installations, such as weighbridge and full-length truck scales, this often means a concrete foundation, ideally one that is built by a professional who fully understands all aspects of industrial scales.